Kozea/WeasyPrint/README.rst

 WeasyPrint has been created and developed by Kozea (https://kozea.fr/).
 Professional support, maintenance and community management is provided by CourtBouillon (https://www.courtbouillon.org/).

+Copyrights are retained by their contributors, no copyright assignment is required to contribute to WeasyPrint.
+Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion is licensed under the BSD 3-clause license, without any additional terms or conditions.
+For full authorship information, see the version control history.